NT-NL Parish Lay Minister (PLM) Program

 To Apply

 * For other types of payment or for partial payments, go to: https://tithe.ly/give?c=1183611.
 Select PLMA in the dropdown menu.
-In the Note / memo field, please include your scenario: Initial Tuition Payment / Final Tuition Payment / Scholarship Payment / Student Payment (if on Scholarship).
+In the Note / memo field, please include your situation: Initial Tuition Payment / Final Tuition Payment / Scholarship Payment / Student Payment (if on Scholarship).

 Cost